Performance Analysis of Dynamic Equilibria in Joint Path Selection and Congestion Control in Path-Aware Networks: Conclusion

 \section{Conclusion}

-~ In this work, we addressed the critical stability challenge presented by the widespread adoption of end-host-driven path selection in next-generation network architectures.
-Motivated by a gap in the quantitative understanding of path-selection-induced oscillations, we developed and applied an axiomatic framework for joint path selection and congestion control.
+In this work, we addressed the critical stability challenge presented by the widespread adoption of end-host-driven path selection in next-generation network architectures.
+Motivated by a gap in the quantitative understanding of path-selection-induced oscillations, we applied an axiomatic framework for joint path selection and congestion control.
 By modeling the system's expected dynamics, we were able to analytically characterize the properties of the resulting dynamic equilibria.
 Our analysis culminates in the formal derivation of a fundamental trade-off, proving that a protocol's fairness and responsiveness are intrinsically at odds with its ability to deliver efficient and stable performance.
-Our framework further reveals that efficiency, stability, and loss avoidance are not in conflict, and that agent migration itself can serve as a powerful de-synchronizing mechanism to improve, rather than degrade, network predictability.
+Our framework further reveals that Efficiency, Convergence, and Loss Avoidance are not in conflict, and that agent migration itself can serve as a powerful de-synchronizing mechanism to improve, rather than degrade, network predictability.

+Our framework further reveals a critical relationship with scale.
+We demonstrate that in high-diversity environments ($P \gg 10$), agent migration fractures the ``global herd'', successfully eliminating coherent temporal oscillations.
+However, we prove that under realistic limited-probing constraints, this de-synchronization comes at the cost of persistent spatial load imbalance.
+Thus, massive path diversity does not simply solve instability; it transforms the problem from violent temporal swings to chronic spatial inefficiency and window inequity.

 Ultimately, the contribution of this work is a shift from a qualitative intuition to a quantitative science for the design of path-aware protocols.
-By providing a formal language and an analytical framework to reason about these complex, dynamic systems, we have replaced ambiguous notions of "instability" with a precise, multi-dimensional map of the core performance trade-offs.
-The impact of this formalization is both direct and practical: it equips protocol designers and network operators with the principled tools needed to engineer next-generation systems that are not only flexible and powerful, but also robustly stable and performant.
-As the Internet continues its evolution toward a more user-centric and programmable architecture, this foundational understanding of how to balance the freedom of decentralized path selection with the imperative for collective stability will be essential.
+A formal language and an analytical framework to reason about these complex, dynamic systems replace ambiguous notions of ``instability'' with a precise, multi-dimensional map of the core performance trade-offs.
+The impact of this formalization is both direct and practical.
+It equips protocol designers and network operators with the principled tools needed to engineer next-generation systems that are not only flexible and powerful, but also robustly stable and performant.